Puget Sound Stewardship and Mitigation Fund

 The Puget Sound Stewardship and Mitigation Fund’s goal is to mitigate past pollution runoff by supporting community-based efforts to protect or improve the water quality of Puget Sound.

 The Fund was created by the Puget Soundkeeper Alliance (Soundkeeper), and it continues to be funded through enforcement actions brought by Soundkeeper and Waste Action Project, among others.
-These groups shared goal in bringing polluters into compliance with the CWA is to promote cleaner water bodies and healthier fisheries.
+These groups share the goal of bringing polluters into compliance with the Clean Water Act to promote cleaner water bodies and healthier fisheries.

-The Rose Foundation for Communities and the Environment welcomes proposals from small grassroots conservation and environmental justice groups, but if your organization is really new or very small we urge you to consider applying to our California Environmental Grassroots Fund instead.
+The Rose Foundation for Communities and the Environment welcomes proposals from a variety of environmental groups including small grassroots conservation and environmental justice groups.

 Fund Details